kentcdodds/rtl-css-js/README.md

 case sensitive!
 Must be lower case.
 Note also that it _will not_ change `bright` to `bleft`.
 It's a _little_ smarter than that.
 But this is definitely something to consider with your URLs.

+### CSS variables - `var()`

+Since it's impossible to know what the contents of a css variable are until the styles are actually calculated by the browser, any property value that includes css variables with `var()` will not be converted.

 ## Inspiration